chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 The commands requires some arguments so that it can determine which types of nodes you want to remove from your HA setup from your bastion host.
-It needs the IP addresses of the nodes that you want to remove, as comma seperated values with no spaces in between.
+It needs the IP addresses of the nodes that you want to remove as comma seperated values with no spaces in between.
 For example,
 - if we want to remove nodes with ip 10.1.2.23 to automate we have to run:
   ```